 As we’ve blogged before (read our post about Simmer Scents for Autumn or Simmer Scent for Holidays), simmering potpourri recipes are an easy and inexpensive way to make your house smell seasonally fresh using common household ingredients and WITHOUT the use of harmful chemicals!
-They’re especially useful for anyone planning to put their home on the market soon — research shows that potential buyers can find overly complex fragrances too distracting.
-These summer simmer scents natural fragrance recipes are subtle, light, and clean, a great way to make your house smell welcoming to anyone who visits this summer!
+They’re especially useful for anyone planning to put their home on the market soon — potential buyers can find overly complex fragrances too distracting, according to research.
+These summer simmer scents recipes are subtle, light, and clean, a great way to make your house smell welcoming to anyone who visits this summer!

 How to Do It

 Cut up all your ingredients and add to a small saucepan or pot.
 Add water until ingredients float.
 Bring to a gentle boil, then immediately turn the heat down to a low simmer and enjoy!
 Add more water as needed, typically about every 30 minutes (otherwise, you’ll end up with the smell of scorched food wafting through the house–YUCK).